 Voting While in the Military

 Voting while serving abroad works just like voting in college while you're studying abroad.
-You'll need to fill out a Federal Postcard Application, send it into your local election office, and then cast your vote based on your state's absentee voting policies.
+You'll need to fill out a Federal Post Card Application, send it to your local election office, and then cast your vote using your state's absentee or mail-in voting system.

-What to Do if You Feel Your Voting Rights Have Been Violated?
+What to Do If Your Voting Rights Have Been Violated

-This website provides an easy-to-use online tool for finding the contact information to your county clerk's office and other relevant government offices.
+- CountyOffice.org: This website maintains an easy-to-use tool for finding the contact information for your county clerk's office and other relevant government offices.

-The American Civil Liberties Union (ACLU) is the premier civil rights advocacy organization in the country, and the ACLU can help you fight for your legal rights as a voter if they have been unjustly taken away.
+- American Civil Liberties Union: The ACLU is the premier civil rights advocacy organization in the U.S. This group can help you fight for your legal rights as a voter, especially if you've been unjustly disenfranchised.

-The Election Protection Coalition provides in-depth information about what steps to take and who to contact if your voting rights have been violated.
+- Election Protection: This site provides in-depth information about what steps to take and whom to contact if your voting rights have been violated.